-The executive director should expect to receive monthly cash flow statement reports from the director of finance.
+The executive director should expect to receive cash flow projections from the director of finance.
 This is not only an important internal control but also a good way for the director to receive notice if the organization is anticipating any cash flow problems in the near future.
 Ideally, the cash flow report should reflect the cash flow projections for at least three months out.
 This projection of cash needs and availability allows time for any adjustments that need to be made to cash inflow or outflow.